 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this council, that officer is the Director of Finance. - Manage its affairs so as to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.
+In this council, that officer is the Section 151 Officer. - Manage its affairs so as to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.

-These accounts were approved at a meeting of the Audit & Risk Committee on the 24th November 2020
+The accounts were approved at a meeting of the Audit & Risk Committee on the 29th September 2021.